-A licensee shall ensure for children 24 months and older, indoor physical space is organized into activity areas where an identifiable space with related equipment and materials are kept in an orderly fashion.
+A licensee shall ensure for children 24 months to school-age, indoor physical space is organized into activity areas where an identifiable space with related equipment and materials are kept in an orderly fashion.
 Daily opportunities to use these areas must be documented on the lesson plan.
 These areas must be accessible to children and include the following areas: